WrinkleRelease/Composing-In-Markdown/README.md

 This guide is intended to help writers future-proof their work by keeping files always readable and  accessible without sacrificing usability and workflow.
 For those who can't afford *Final Draft* or *Scrivener*, or who don't want to get locked into a proprietary format, I hope you find this helpful.

 This guide is targeted towards Windows users.
-Similar solutions for Linux and Mac exist.
+All the programs listed here (Visual Studio Code, Pandoc, and MikTeX) are available for macOS and Linux, though settings and install commands will be different.

 ### | 1.1 What is Markdown?